opendatateam/udata/doc/develop.rst

 ElasticSearch requires the elasticsearch-icu-analysis to be able to sort on unicode strings.
-You need to look at the compatibility matric to find the corresponding version on `the official documention <https://github.com/elastic/elasticsearch-analysis-icu>`_.
+You need to look at the compatibility matrix to find the corresponding version on `the official documention <https://github.com/elastic/elasticsearch-analysis-icu>`_.
 At the time this doc is written, we use ElasticSearch 1.4.3 and ElasticSearch ICU Analysis 2.4.2